In the 1900s

 Because there were so many things yet to discover, people had innovative ideas from left to the right.
 That ample hollow space to be filled by the internet and computers in the future opened great opportunities for people to explore and go wild with their imagination.

-People are tied to nature.
+People are more in touch with nature.

 Capitalism was slightly off during the 1900s with the many wars that happened.
 People gave so much importance to every natural resource they could find.
 From fruit trees to barn animals, every possible source of food and water was prioritized more than money.
 This led to people begin thinking practically about money expenditure and livelihood quality.
 Farmers were respected, and those who distributed the goods were praised.